w103csh/GuppyVulkan/BUILD.md

 > **Note: For macOS I had to clone the git repository and build a dynamic library that was**
 > **version 3.3 which supports MoltenVK.**

+#### ImGui

+There currently is a repository dependency on the [dear imgui library](https://github.com/ocornut/imgui) in the cmake scripts.
+You need to clone the repository when running `Cmake` (described later) add the absolute path of the cloned repository to either:
+1. A command line arugment `-DIMGUI_REPO_DIR=absolute_path_to_repo_directory`
+1. Or an environmental variable named `IMGUI_REPO_DIR`

+After `CMake` has successfully setup the build files there are flags to turn off the `ImGui` UI layer entirely by commenting out the `USE_DEBUG_UI` in `Constants.h`.
+Making this flag dynamic through from the `CMake` scripts has not been done yet, but I plan on doing it and it should be simple.
+Unfortunately for now the [dear imgui library](https://github.com/ocornut/imgui) repo is a dependency.

+> **Note: The latest known working commit of the [dear imgui library](https://github.com/ocornut/imgui) repo can be found in `current_versions.json`.**

 #### MoltenVK (macOS only)

 This repository has a required dependency (macOS only) on the